 Schools and colleges

-Our widening participation projects reach out to students who are less likely to progress to Higher Education.
+We deliver targeted projects to pupils who are statistically from backgrounds less likely to progress to higher education.

-- Disabilities, long term health or mental health conditions or learning difficulties
+- Pupils with disabilities, long term health or mental health conditions or learning difficulties

 - Military service children

 - Pupils who live in a low participatory postcode

 Our work aligns with the University's Access and Participation Plan.

 Our ethnic and cultural inclusivity outreach work includes 2 projects:

 Encompass is an outreach opportunity for Black, Asian or minority ethnic students in year 12 to learn more about studying geography at university level.
 The programme has been designed in collaboration with the Black Geographers.